SAP-samples/teched2024-AD181/exercises/ex1.6/README.md

 - Main Entity: Customers

-Wait for the UI to create.
+Wait for the UI to create and the Page Map to open.
+Close the Page Map.

 Redemptions: